raivo-otp/ios-application/README.md

 ## Security

 If you discover a security vulnerability, we would like to know about it so we can take steps to address it as quickly as possible.
-Please contact us at `security[at]finnwea[dot]com`.
+We are currently in the progress of creating a HackerOne page In the meantime, please contact us at `security[at]finnwea[dot]com`.

 ## License